Anupam0401/Flipkart-GRID-4.0/README.md

 - Output the trends in a format that can be used on Flipkart app

 ## Get Started
+The data has been scrapped from from [twitter](https://twitter.com/) and some parts from [facebook](https://www.facebook.com/).
+The scrapper codes be run directly and the results improve every time we add more data and get the latest trends.

+### Prerequisite
 - Clone the repo
 - Run the following  commands in order:
     - create a virtual environment